hmcts/probate-back-office/README.md

 ./gradle bootWithCCD
 # run in debugger with
 ./gradlew bootWithCCD --debug-jvm
-or just click debug in intellij on probate-back-office [bootWithCCD] run/debug configuration
+or just click debug in inte
+llij on probate-back-office [bootWithCCD] run/debug configuration

 NOTE that the bootWithCCD brings up a prcess that just sits there, to exit either Ctrl-C